Nathan Healy

 Solar Panel Systems in Salem

-We’ve mapped every solar installation across the U.S. — and Salem is no exception.
-Explore the heatmap below to see which neighborhoods in your community have already made the switch to solar.
-Click any hexagon to see how many homes in that area have gone solar!
+We’ve mapped every solar installation across the U.S. — right down to the address level.
+Explore the heatmap below to see how many of your Salem neighbors have already made the switch to solar.
+Click any hexagon to see installations in that area!

 09